raul23/Darth-Vader-RPi/docs/README.rst

-The Darth Vader action figure is 11.5 inches tall (which is `this one from Hasbro <https://amzn.to/3hIw0ou>`_) and was modified to make it more lifelike by illuminating the lightsaber, his chest control box, and belt.
+The Darth Vader action figure is 11.5 inches tall (which is `this one from Hasbro <https://amzn.to/3hIw0ou>`_) and was modified to make it more lifelike by illuminating the lightsaber, chest control box, and belt.
 3 push buttons control the following sounds:

 #.
 Some of his famous quotes
 #.
 The Imperial march theme song